Bundaberg North - Gooburrum

 Bundaberg North - Gooburrum is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Bundaberg North - Gooburrum's population is 7,905 as of Nov 2025.
-This figure reflects an increase of 457 people since the 2021 Census, which reported a population of 7,448.
-The change is inferred from ABS data showing an estimated resident population of 7,909 in June 2024 and an additional 52 validated new addresses since the Census date.
+Bundaberg North - Gooburrum's population was around 7,911 as of Feb 2026.
+This figure reflects an increase from the 2021 Census population of 7,448 people, a growth of 463 individuals (6.2%).
+The change is inferred from the ABS estimated resident population of 7,909 in June 2024 and an additional 52 validated new addresses since the Census date.
 This results in a density ratio of 146 persons per square kilometer.
-Bundaberg North - Gooburrum's growth rate of 6.1% since the census is within 2.5 percentage points of the SA3 area's 8.6%, indicating competitive growth fundamentals.
-Interstate migration contributed approximately 63.6% of overall population gains during recent periods.
+Bundaberg North - Gooburrum's growth rate of 6.2% since the census is within 2.9 percentage points of the Rest of Qld's 9.1%, indicating competitive growth fundamentals.
+Interstate migration contributed approximately 63.6% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections for each age cohort, released in 2023 with a base year of 2022.
-Future population dynamics anticipate an increase just below the median for locations outside capital cities, with Bundaberg North - Gooburrum expected to increase by 563 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 7.2% over the 17 years.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Future population dynamics anticipate an increase just below the median of locations outside capital cities by 563 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 7.1% over the 17 years.

 Frequently Asked Questions - Population